Bay Area Youth EMT Program

 The Fire Technology division of BAY EMT has established an agreement with the Alameda County Fire Department and the Fremont Fire Department.
 This unique and collaborative effort has made it possible for BAY EMT to create a Firefighter I Academy for the ACFD Reserve Firefighter Program.

-In the spirit of this collaboration, BAY EMT has agreed to provide the educational and training services for the ACFD Reserve Fire Academy.
+In the spirit of this collaboration, BAY EMT has agreed to provide the educational and training services for the ACFD Reserve Fire Academy with ACFD as the ALA.
 The program philosophies of the fire academy align with the philosophies of the EMT program.
 The fire academy is designed to emphasize community awareness in our cadets while aiding in their personal growth.

-More about our history: The BAY EMT Program held its inaugural fire academy in 2013, enrolling 12 cadets.
-BAY EMT conducted seven academies from 2013 to 2019 through a collaboration with the Oakland Fire Department and Merritt Community College.
+More about our history: The BAY EMT Program held the inaugural fire academy in 2013, enrolling 12 cadets.
+BAY EMT conducted seven academies from 2013 to 2019 through a collaboration with the Oakland Fire Department and Merritt Community College as the ARTP.
 Over this seven year period, the academy graduated 114 cadets.
-Of these 114 graduates, 60 BAY EMT alumni have been hired in fire agencies throughout the nation.
+Of these 114 graduates, 72 BAY EMT alumni have been hired in fire agencies throughout the nation.
 The Fire Technology division of BAY EMT provides professional development support by offering the following services: volunteer opportunities, mentoring, mock orals, resume building and internships.

 The 21 week fire academy is offered once a year.
-This is a non-accredited academy but upon successful completion, graduates will be eligible to obtain a State Fire Marshal Firefighter 1 course completion certificate.
-For more information about the fire academy please send an email to email@example.com
+This is an accredited academy where, upon successful completion, graduates will be eligible to obtain a State Fire Marshal Firefighter 1 course completion certificate.
+For more information about the fire academy please send an email to firstname.lastname@example.org

 BAY EMT Fire Technology Mission Statement - We will develop professional firefighters utilizing the highest standard of training and quality education.